gilbox/css-bliss/README.md

 A downside is that doing a full-text search for a class won't take us where we need to go, but if the naming convention is well-established we'll have that in mind when searching anyway.
 Also, is this code more or less readable than the verbose version?

+This DRY approach prevents `@extend`ing *elements* and *element modifiers*.
+This is good because `@extend`ing these nested classes creates confusing and difficult to maintain code.

 # Namespacing